Saturday 24 January 2015, Leeds

 The Delegates Meeting is the sovereign decision making body of Students for Cooperation.
 They are meetings of two delegates from each member student co-operative.

-All are welcome to attend, irrespective of whether you are a delegate or whether you are already involved in a student co-operative.
+All are welcome to attend, irrespective of whether you are already involved in a student co-operative.
 However only delegates sent on behalf of member co-operatives can vote in the Delegates Meeting.

 Further details to be added when available.